AbhaySinghR/Scowtt_Take_Home/README.md

 AI tools were used as productivity accelerators throughout the project, while all core logic, modeling decisions, and validations were performed manually.

 - **Report & Documentation Generation:**
-  Large Language Models (GPT) were used to assist in drafting, refining, and structuring technical documentation and README content.
+  GPT was used to assist in drafting, refining, and structuring technical documentation and README content.

 - **Diagram & Image Creation:**
-  Initial workflow diagrams were created manually (e.g., in Excel) and refined using AI-assisted image generation tools to produce clear, presentation-ready visuals.
+  Initial workflow diagrams were created manually (e.g., in Excel) and refined using AI-assisted image generation tools (NANO BANANA).

 - **Debugging & Code Review:**
   AI tools were leveraged to accelerate debugging, sanity-check transformations, and validate implementation logic during development.